John-L-Jones-IV/Open-Source-EE-Degree/README.md

 # Open-Source-EE-Degree
-All the curriculum for a BS in electrical engineering but online and free.
+The critical curriculum for a BS in electrical engineering but online and free.

 ## Prerequisites
 * Math